-Greetings Longfellow Family and Welcome to Spring.
+Greetings Longfellow Family and Welcome to Summer.

 At Longfellow all student arrival is on the black top in back of the school.
 Staff will be there to welcome you.